 A substellar companion, a brown dwarf of the spectral type T7, was discovered orbiting the star in 1994 and confirmed in 1995.
 It was the first confirmed substellar-mass object, with a mass of 20 to 50 times that of Jupiter.

 T Leporis is another Mira variable in Lepus constellation.
 It is a red giant star of the spectral type M6II.
 It has an apparent magnitude of 9.94 and it pulsates with a period of 380 days.
 With each pulsation, it loses approximately the mass of Earth.
 The star is about 500 light years distant and has a mass 100 times that of the Sun.

 Lepus contains an asterism known as the Throne of Jawza.
 Sometimes, it is also called the Camels, from the Arabic phrase meaning “camels quenching their thirst.”
 The stars forming the quadrilateral asterism are α, β, γ and δ Leporis.

 Messier 79 is a globular cluster in Lepus.
 It has an apparent magnitude of 8.56 and is approximately 41,000 light years distant from Earth.

 The cluster was discovered by the French astronomer Pierre Méchain in 1780 and subsequently included in Charles’ Messier’s catalogue.

 IC 418 is a planetary nebula in Lepus.
 It was named the Spirograph Nebula because it has an intricate pattern, similar to those that can be created with a spirograph.

 NGC 1821 is type IB(s)m irregular galaxy in Lepus.
 It has an apparent magnitude of 14.5.
 The galaxy was discovered by the American astronomer Frank Leavenworth in 1886.

 A supernova, SN 2002bj, was observed in the galaxy in 2002.
 At first it had an apparent magnitude of 14.7 and was classified as a Type IIn supernova, but in 2008, it was determined that the spectrum resembled that of a Type Ia supernova more closely.

 The progenitor star system is believed to have been composed of two white dwarfs, with helium being transferred from one to the other.
-Once the helium accreted, it exploded in a thermonuclear reaction on the surface of the more massive star, which resulted in the outburst.
+Once the helium accreted, it ignited a thermonuclear reaction on the surface of the more massive star, which resulted in the outburst.